MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

     MyFilename.rCRS.mapDamage
     MyFilename.summary

-The files include a table of the average coverages, a histogram of the per-site coverages (depths), a folder containing one set of mapDamage plots per library, and the final BAM file and its index (the .bai file), as well as a table summarizing the entire analysis.
+The files include a table of the average coverage, a histogram of the per-site coverage (depths), a folder containing one set of mapDamage plots per library, and the final BAM file and its index (the .bai file), as well as a table summarizing the entire analysis.
 For a more detailed description of the files generated by the pipeline, please refer to the :ref:`bam_filestructure` section; should problems occur during the execution of the pipeline, then please verify that the makefile is correctly filled out as described above, and refer to the :ref:`troubleshooting_bam` section.

 .. note::
     The first item, 'MyFilename', is a folder containing intermediate files generated while running the pipeline, required due to the many steps involved in a typical analyses, and which also allows for the pipeline to resume should the process be interrupted.
 This folder will typically take up 3-4x the disk-space used by the final BAM file(s), and can safely be removed once the pipeline has run to completion, in order to reduce disk-usage.